 Be Healthy Within Blog

-Hi, I'm Carolyn, a health coach, clinical counselor and mother of four.
+Hi, I'm Carolyn a clinical counselor, art therapist, health coach and mother of four.
+I am dedicated to promoting mental health awareness, fostering growth mindset and developing connections to self and others.
 I believe healthy living starts with the individual, which creates a ripple effect for others.